This Christmas Puppy Chow is the perfect snack for the holiday season—festive and fun, and brimming with crunchy chocolate-peanut butter goodness!

 - Pretzels: I like the combination of salty and sweet in this recipe, but really the pretzels are totally optional.
 Also, feel free to use whatever pretzel shape you like (the smaller the better).
 You might also try replacing the pretzels with salty peanuts!

 - Peanut Butter: I recommend a regular commercial peanut butter for this recipe, like Jif or Skippy.
 Natural peanut butters are delicious, but unfortunately they just don’t melt as smoothly as non-natural brands!
-Note that for peanut-free muddy buddies, you can just leave out the peanut butter in this recipe.
+Note that for a peanut-free muddy buddies recipe, you can just leave out the peanut butter in this recipe.

 🥣 Step-by-Step Instructions

-To make Christmas Puppy Chow, start by chopping chocolate into small chunks and butter into 2-3 pieces, and put both into a microwave-safe bowl.
+To make Christmas Puppy Chow, start by chopping 6 ounces semisweet chocolate into small chunks.
+Cut 2 tablespoons unsalted butter into 2-3 pieces, and put both into a microwave-safe bowl.

 Melt chocolate and butter on medium power in the microwave, stirring every 30 seconds, until smooth.
 (It will take around 2 minutes.)
-Add peanut butter, vanilla extract, and kosher salt, and mix until smooth.
+Add ½ cup creamy peanut butter, ½ teaspoon vanilla extract, and ⅛ teaspoon kosher salt, and mix until smooth.

-Pour cereal into a large bowl and add chocolate-peanut butter mixture.
+Pour 8 cups Rice Chex cereal into a large mixing bowl and add chocolate-peanut butter mixture.
 Stir gently until all pieces are coated.

-Pour confectioner's sugar into a large ziptop bag along with the cocoa powder.
+Pour 2 cups confectioner's sugar into a large ziptop bag along with 1 tablespoon unsweetened cocoa powder.
 Add coated cereal and shake until well coated.
 You may need to do this in batches.

-When cool, put into a large bowl and gently stir in pretzels and M&Ms.
+When cool, put into a large bowl and gently stir in 2 cups pretzels and 2 cups holiday M&Ms.

 🧐 Recipe FAQs

-Puppy chow can last a week sealed in an airtight container, though in my house it never lasts more than a few days.
+Puppy chow can last a week at room temperature sealed in an airtight container, though in my house it never lasts more than a few days.
+Still, these holiday treats are great to make in advance and have on hand for holiday parties or a gift for neighbors (put in a baggie and tie with a pretty bow!).

 Nope!
 No refrigeration needed—just keep it in an airtight container.